ankitsultana/subtitle-downloader/README.md

-# Sub-Downloader for OS X
+# Sub-Downloader for OS X (Updating, Come back a bit later)

 **Last Update on 2 September 2015:** Added logging module to main_script, Now logs are written to script.log in the root Sub-Downloader directory.